 Principles of Consolidation-The consolidated financial statements include the accounts of the Company and its subsidiaries.
 All intercompany transactions and balances have been eliminated in consolidation.
 In determining whether the Company has controlling interests in an entity and the requirement to consolidate the accounts in that entity, the Company analyzes its investments in real estate in accordance with standards set forth in GAAP to determine whether they are variable interest entities ("VIEs"), and if so, whether the Company is the primary beneficiary.
 The Company's judgment with respect to its level of influence or control over an entity and whether the Company is the primary beneficiary of a VIE involves consideration of various factors, including the form of the Company's ownership interest, the Company's voting interest, the size of the Company's investment (including loans), and the Company's ability to participate in major policy-making decisions.
 The Company's ability to correctly assess its influence or control over an entity affects the presentation of these investments in real estate on the Company's consolidated financial statements.
 As of June 30, 2024, the Company has determined that the trust formed for the benefit of the note holders (the "Trust") for the securitization of the unguaranteed portion of certain of the Company's SBA 7(a) loans receivable is considered a VIE.
 Applying the consolidation requirements for VIEs, the Company determined that it is the primary beneficiary based on its power to direct activities through its role as servicer and its obligations to absorb losses and right to receive benefits.
-In addition, as of June 30, 2024, the Company has determined that its Unconsolidated Joint Ventures (as defined below) are consolidated for consolidation requirements for VIEs, the Company determined that it is the primary beneficiary based on its power to direct activities should be one of the unguaranteed portion of certain of the Company has determined that its Unconsolidate
+In addition, as of June 30, 2024, the Company has determined that its Unconsolidated Joint Ventures (as defined below) are considered VIEs.
+Applying the consolidated Joint Ventures (as defined below) are considered VIEs.
+Applying the consolidation requirements for VIEs, the